 Is installed on any Android mobile phone running Android 5.0 or higher.
-It displays the turbocharger/intercooler pressures and temperatures in realtime and can record of significant events for later upload and analysis.
+It displays the turbocharger/intercooler pressures and temperatures in real time and can record of significant events for later upload and analysis.
 It can spray water over the outside intercooler body to determine if any benefit can be derived from this cooling, or whether it's all a myth.
 The mobile phone app communicates with the monitoring unit and is updated with the latest data once every second.

 The Turbo/Intercooler System

 The output power of a diesel engine may be enhanced by increasing the the density of the induction air.
 Air of higher density contains more molecules of oxygen which can be used to burn fuel and release thermal energy.
-To to achieve this pupose a turbocharger is used to compress air drawn in through the air filter and delivers it to the intake manifold.
+To to achieve this purpose a turbocharger is used to compress air drawn in through the air filter and delivers it to the intake manifold.
 An unwelcome side effect compressing air is that the compressed air heats up, and this heating inhibits the increase of air density.
 Maximum air density is attained when the compressed charge is at ambient temperature.

 To cool the hot, compressed air it is passed through the core of an Intercooler which, in turn is cooled by an ambient airflow induced by the forward motion of the vehicle.
 An intercooler may be mounted on top of the engine directly below the bonnet-mounted air scoop that diverts part of the slipstream over the bonnet downward through the intercooler's radiator, or alternatively it can be mounted next to the engine coolant radiator where it can benefit from the same ambient airflow that cools the radiator, and the activity of the radiator fan.

-A turbocharger will generally try to compress the incoming air to 1000hPa, which is twice the ambient pressure at sea level, after which the waste gate will bypass further exhaust gas around the turbine.
+A turbocharger will generally try to compress the incoming air to 1000mB, which is 200% of the ambient pressure at sea level, after which the waste gate will bypass further exhaust gas around the turbine.
 Assuming no increase in temperature this will also double the density in the induction air and potentially provide for a 100% increase in engine power over the normally aspirated equivalent.
 In practice it is very difficult to cool the compressed charge all the way back to ambient, so the 100% power gain is never fully achieved.
 This Analyser measures all the relevant temperature and pressure parameters under highway driving conditions, calculates their effect, and displays the result on a mobile phone inside the vehicle.